asabuncuoglu13/equitable-ai-cookbook/README.md

 ## Planned Next Steps

-- [ ] A scraping example from a threat intelligence service (Maybe include [this](https://github.com/MISP/misp-playbooks/blob/main/misp-playbooks/pb_retroscan_with_MISP_warninglist-with_output.ipynb))
-- [ ] An instruction tuning example
-- [ ] A RAG example
+- [ ] A complete peer-review
-- [ ] A fairness analysis of the instructioned tuned custom model
+- [ ] A detailed data quality review process in "equitable AI" context
-- [ ] Red teaming chapter
+- [ ] Red teaming chapter (which will be added when we conduct the event)

 ## Wish List

+- [ ] Offering learning paths with a level of personalisation (regulators, researchers, developers, etc.):
-- [ ] Governance examples and a comparative analysis across countries
+  - [ ] A complete technical AI governance pathway with code, examples and a comparative analysis across countries
-- [ ] Assurance techniques for security, privacy and fairness
-- [ ]
+  - [ ] A complete equitable/trustworthy AI assurance pathway